shakes76/PatternAnalysis-2023/README.md

 **Latent Transformer: Leveraging Decoders**

 Following the cross-attention stage, the output proceeds to the "latent transformer tower” as described in the paper.
-In the paper, the Latent Transformer uses the GPT-2 architecture (Radford et al., 2019), which itself is based on the decoder of the original Transformer architecture (Vaswani et al., 2017).
+In the paper, the Latent Transformer uses the GPT-2 architecture, which itself is based on the decoder of the original Transformer architecture (Jaegle et al., 2021).
 This part processes the input data and performs cross-attention over the data patches to create a latent representation.
 Here, a series of decoder layers are deployed.
 Notably, this architecture utilises multiple heads to enhance the attention mechanism.

 **Perceiver Block: Combining Insights**